£27 million EuroMillions lottery winner found dead at home | Lottery Post

 "It nearly ruined all our family," the 52-year-old revealed.
 "Not just Margaret."

 According to her brother, Loughrey had a happy childhood up until their father, then a bricklayer, fell off a roof and passed away.
-Since that tragic period in her life, Paul said, she developed a mental health illness, which were likely exacerbated by the pressures of suddenly managing such a substantial amount of wealth.
+Since that tragic period in her life, Paul said, she developed a mental health illness, which was likely exacerbated by the pressures of suddenly managing such a substantial amount of wealth.

 Strangely, she "chased" her four siblings out of her life but still gave her family members and closest friends £1 million (US$1.38 million) each.